” TNO Session Sustainable Business Models “

 Track chair: Ke Wang

 PACE is a public-private collaboration platform and project-accelerator launched by the World Economic Forum (WEF).
 Philips and Global Environment Facility co-chair PACE.
 The World Resources Institute currently hosts it.
-PACE works with global leaders from more than 70 companies, governments, and organizations to catalyze and scale-up circular business across various themes.
+PACE works with global leaders from more than 70 companies, governments, and organisations to catalyse and scale-up circular business across various themes.
 During NBM@Nijmegen 2020, PACE will foster a dialogue between leading corporates, consultancy firms, and academics to discuss the implementation of circular business models, lessons learned, and areas of collaboration (www.acceleratecirculareconomy.org)

 6. VITO (Track 26)